SNodeC/snode.c/docs/config-json.md

 - `relations`
 - `value`

+`id` is the unique identity of the option inside the exported JSON tree.
+It is derived from the current node ID plus the option name, so options below anonymous nodes include generated segments such as `<anonymous-0>.port`.
+`key` remains the flattened SNode.C/CLI11 config key used for config-file and command-line mapping, and it is intentionally kept separate from `id` so config behavior does not change.
 `commandLine` includes the visible long and short names where CLI11 exposes them, whether values are expected, the value separator, and repeatability.
 `configFile` contains the flattened key used by the current config formatter, an optional section field, and writability derived from configurability.